Simperium/simperium-protocol/SYNCING.md

 ## Connecting

 The client connects via websocket to `wss://api.simperium.com/sock/websocket`.
 Commands are sent over the websocket and can be prefixed with an integer which allows commands to be namespaced to a specific *channel* of communication to allow multiple bucketes to be synced over the same socket connection.

+## Streaming API

+After connecting a client can send various commands to retrieve a bucket's entities and changes to facilitate syncing a local representation of a bucket with the one that exists on the server.

+The available commands are:

+- [init](#authorizinginit) - authorizes a connection to a bucket
+- [i](#indexi) - requests an index of a bucket
+- [e](#entitye) - requests an entity's data for specified version
+- [cv](#indexchangeversioncv) - requests changes since a given index change version
+- [c](#changec) - send or receive a set of changes to perform on a bucket's entities

 ### Authorizing: init